mickfuzz/phd4/_posts/2021-06-14-abstract-and-concrete-frameworks.md

 To do this we can look to relevant research to provide us with some tactics to structure the process of learning how to use coding structures fluently and to onboard that tricky process. -->

 ### 12 Principles for Teaching Computing

+This section draws on resources provided by NCCE on the website teach computing.
+They often have a focus on techniques that work well in a classroom settings and help prepare for exam like questions.

 To counter act the challenges addressed in the last section the NCCE has produced a series of resources based on research on computing practices to help teachers.
 As a way of summarising some of the diverse and sometimes seemingly contradictory opportunities and requirements, they have provided a set [*12 principles for teaching computing*](https://blog.teachcomputing.org/how-we-teach-computing/) aimed at mainstream teachers.